nodejs/node/doc/api/url.md

                  when no query string is present.
 -->

-> Stability: 3 - Legacy: Use the WHATWG URL API instead.
+> Stability: 0 - Deprecated: Use the WHATWG URL API instead.

 * `urlString` {string} The URL string to parse.
 * `parseQueryString` {boolean} If `true`, the `query` property will always